echeran/smile-of-murugan/webbook/chapter06.md

 592 *ulu* "to plough") "ploughmen, agriculturalists”.

-Chart 10 shows the various representations, the attributes of the five *tiṇais,* the elements of the *karu*-strata, how they are usually found in the texts.
+@tbl-five-landscapes shows the various representations, the attributes of the five *tiṇais,* the elements of the *karu*-strata, how they are usually found in the texts.